 The biggest exception to this, of course, would be the rousing “Dueling Banjos” sequence near the film’s beginning, but in hindsight, even this short, good-natured merry-making with some friendly local Southerners feels like a slap in the face.
 Without giving too much away, if you know anything about the “certain unforgettable scenes” in question, it’s pretty easy to see how.

-After that point, when any semblance of control slips further and further from the characters’ fingers, Deliverance impressively sustains the oppressive dread looming over their heads, thanks in no small part to how vividly the lush cinematography and atmospheric sound design brings the surrounding woods to life.
+After that point, when any semblance of control slips further and further from the characters’ fingers, Deliverance impressively sustains the oppressive dread looming over their heads, thanks in no small part to how vividly the lush, grainy cinematography and atmospheric sound design brings the surrounding woods to life.
 If anything, these perilous wilds are the real main character here, even with the entire cast’s performances (particularly Voight’s) being uniformly excellent.

 Considering all this, it’s undeniable that Deliverance does so much so well, and it’s easy to see why it’s so highly regarded as a genre classic (in 2008, it was selected for preservation in the United States National Film Registry by the Library of Congress as being “culturally, historically, or aesthetically significant”).
 However, it’s admittedly hard to praise it as enthusiastically as I’d like to, simply because of how disappointingly abrupt and anti-climactic the ending is.